One Pot Chicken Parmesan Pasta

 Instructions

-- In a large dutch oven or large pot, melt butter over medium heat.
-Add garlic and panko, and a pinch of pepper.
-Toast panko, stirring frequently, until golden brown.
+- In a large dutch oven or pot, melt butter over medium heat.
+Add garlic, panko bread crumbs, and a pinch of pepper.
+Toast the breadcrumbs for about 3 minutes, stirring frequently, until golden brown.
 Remove from the pot and set aside.
 Wipe any remaining crumbs out with a paper towel.

-- Raise the heat to medium high.
-Pat chicken chunks dry with a paper towel.
-Once the pot is heated, add oil and chicken pieces to the pan.
+- Raise the heat to medium high and add the olive oil.
+Pat the chicken dry with a paper towel to remove excess moisture.
+Once the pot is heated, add the chicken to the pan.

-- Bring the pot to a boil, then reduce to a simmer on low and cook covered for 12-15 minutes, or until pasta is cooked to your liking, stirring occasionally to prevent scorching on the bottom of the pot.
-If the liquid is absorbing too quickly, add splashes of water as needed.
-Turn off heat when pasta is cooked.
+- Bring the liquid to a boil, then reduce the heat to medium and cook covered for 6 minutes or half the amount of time the pasta package recommends.
+Make sure to stir occasionally to prevent scorching on the bottom of the pot.

 So good and so easy!!
 And plenty of leftovers!
 Will definitely be adding to our weekly menu rotation.